mbs-octoml/mbs-tvm/src/relay/collage/design.md

 > NOTE: We'd like to coordinate these changes with the UMA project.
 Our aim in this design is to make the smallest
 > changes to BYOC as possible.
 We think the changes described here can be easily reworked to follow any BYOC API
 > proposals settled on by UMA.
+See also "Related Work."

 Collage offers four advantages: